Double Hawk

-Double Hawk is a shoot 'em up video game for the Sega Master System.
-The basic premise of the game was that in the 1990s violence was spreading across the globe, brought forth by a group of terrorists.
-The protagonists, John Jackson and Jack Thomas, are sent into battle to eradicate all threats.
+Double Hawk is a shoot 'em up video game for the Master System.
+In the 1990s violence was spreading across the globe, brought forth by a group of terrorists, and John Jackson and Jack Thomas are sent into battle to eradicate all threats.
 Double Hawk has been called Sega's version of Cabal (which was ported to the rival Nintendo Entertainment System the same year).

 Gameplay

 The game consists of five missions, each with four levels ending in a boss fight.
 Throughout the game the player must eliminate various enemies including foot soldiers, armed vehicles, and helicopters using multiple guns and ordnance weapons.
 The player must survive the first 3 stages of every mission within a time limit, and while the 4th "boss" fight of every mission is also timed, that mission will not end until all enemy units have been eliminated.